Our Local Governing Committee

 Strategic Function of the Local Governing Committee

-As The Hermitage School is part of the SWAN Multi Academy Trust, SWAN Trustees are the legal governors of the school, and are accountable for all statutory functions.
+As The Hermitage and Oaktree School's are part of the SWAN Multi Academy Trust, SWAN Trustees are the legal governors of the school, and are accountable for all statutory functions.
 At the local level, Trustees delegate governance functions to the Local Governing Committees (LGC) at each school within the Trust, in line with the SWAN Scheme of Delegation document.
 LGCs play a vital role in making sure that decisions are taken at a level closest to those affected, ensuring that every child receives the very best education.

 At a strategic level, the LGC ensures that the school has a clear vision and there are strategies identified for achieving this vision.